 1.1 Assignment background

 National Cybersecurity R&D Lab (NCL) was established in 2015 and funded under the National Cybersecurity R&D (NCR) Programme.
 NCL is providing support to the Singapore Cybersecurity R&D Community in terms of their R&D, research experimentation and testing requirements.
-One of NCL business service is providing the infrastructure-as-a-service (IaaS) clouds virtual servers provision system for users to do development, testing and evaluation of security solutions, training and skills assessment with OpenStack provision testbed.
+One of NCL business service is providing the infrastructure-as-a-service (IaaS) clouds virtual servers provision system for users to do development, testing, and evaluation of security solutions, training, and skills assessment with OpenStack provision testbed.

 OpenStack is an open-source cloud computing infrastructure software project and is one of the three most active open-source projects in the world.